 The first selection is of the luminous values of the image.
-Creating this selection is fundamental to this technique as the other selections are all based off this one.
+Creating this selection is fundamental to this technique as the other selections are all based on this one.

-Click on the Save Selection as Channel icon in the foot of the Channels panel.
+Click on the Save Selection as Channel icon at the foot of the Channels panel.
 This creates a new channel automatically called Alpha 1.
 Rename the channel to Highlights.

 Next, intersect this selection with itself.
 Do that by holding down Control-Alt-Shift while clicking on the Highlights thumbnail.
 This selects a brighter subset of the highlights selection.
 Save this as a new channel called Bright Highlights.